Thraetaona/Innervator/README.md

 Innervator is, aptly, an implementer of *artificial neural networks* within *Programmable Logic Devices.*

+Furthermore, these hardware-based neural networks could be named "Innervated Neural Networks," which also appears as INN in INNervator.

 ## Foreword
 * Prior to starting this project, I had no experience or training with artificial intelligence ("AI"), electrical engineering, or hardware design;
 * Hardware design is a complex field&mdash;an "unlearn" of computer science; and